rhine3/audiomoth-guide/guide.md

 * High-pass: filter out low frequencies

 #### Amplitude threshold
-This feature allows you to only save recordings that meet a particular amplitude threshold.
-(It is unclear whether the entire recording is saved, or whether a smaller segment around the detected threshold is saved.)
+This feature allows you to only save samples to the file that meet a particular amplitude threshold.

-For instance, consider what would happen if you wanted to selectively record bats that call in ultrasonic frequencies.
-You could use a high-pass frequency filter to only include ultrasonic frequencies in your recordings.
-Then, you could institute an amplitude filter.
-This way, only recordings where there is a high-amplitude sound in the ultrasonic frequencies will be saved.

 This allows you to save on storage by not saving empty files--especially helpful for high-sampling rate files, which are very large.

 ### Recording information calculation
 The program will calculate the energy and storage used each day once you have specified the recording period and recording/sleep durations.
 This appears at the bottom of the configuration app in every tab.